Dan Berger On Wine: A symbiotic amalgamation

 Pouilly-Fumé, Eastern Loire Valley.
 This more remote area of France set a world standard a century ago for a style of 100% Sauvignon Blanc that’s called Pouilly-Fumé and Sancerre.
 Pouilly-Fumés tend to be angular, tart, and crisp.

-A classic Pouilly-Fumé usually is lean and displays aromas 1of lime, minerals, green tea, dried herbs, stone fruit, star fruit, and a reserved personality when young.
+A classic Pouilly-Fumé usually is lean and displays aromas of lime, minerals, green tea, dried herbs, stone fruit, star fruit, and a reserved personality when young.

 This minerally façade sets it apart from the more assertive and distinctive New Zealand SBs, the definitive Dry Creek Valley style, and several others.